James M. Hislop, LCSW, BCH, Certified Instructor of Hypnosis

 confidence building with public speaking and other challenges.

-techniques, offer the same services, and are often on health insurance panels as their license allows.
-Hypnotherapists add a
+offer the same services, and are often on health insurance panels as their license allows.
+Hypnotherapists add a mental health

-members and will receive the certification certificate, the NGH membership card, the quarterly Journal of Hypnotism, the
+and will receive the certification certificate, the NGH membership card, the quarterly Journal of Hypnotism, the HypnoGram, and

 The 2015 professional training is scheduled for 5 specific weekends in September, October, November and December.
 The